smallest-inc/smallest-python-sdk/README.md

 4. Export the API Key in your environment with the name `SMALLEST_API_KEY`, ensuring that your application can access it securely for authentication.

-## Getting started with Atoms
+## What are Atoms

-The following scripts give a basic overview of how AtomsClient works.
-The next section gives a detailed reference for all the available API interfaces.
+Atoms are agents that can talk to anyone on voice or text in any language, in any voice.
+Imagine an AI that you can hire to perform end-to-end tasks for your business.
+The following examples give an overview of how AtomsClient lets you configure your agent and automate workflows.

-### Basic usage
+### Creating your first Agent

 ```python
 from smallestai.atoms import AtomsClient